Hong Kong national rugby union team: 1970s

 During the 1970s Hong Kong played against many of its other Asian neighbors which had a rugby history, these nations being Japan, South Korea, Chinese Taipei, Thailand, Malaysia, Sri Lanka, and Singapore.
 Hong Kong enjoyed and endured mixed success against its neighbors, finishing second in 1972, only to lose to Japan 16 to nil on home soil.

 In 1976, the first ever edition of the Hong Kong Sevens was established, which was pivotal in strengthening the sport in Hong Kong.
 The concept was discussed by business partners Ian Gow and Tokkie Smith, who wanted to promote a viable rugby product in Asia.
-The first sponsors of this event were Cathay Pacific and Rothmans International, later replaced by The Hongkong and Shanghai Banking Corporation.
+The first sponsors of this event were Cathay Pacific and Rothmans International, later replaced by HSBC.

 The first sides at this competition were Asian, as well as two representative sides from Australia and New Zealand.
 Soon, the competition grew to include teams from around the world before becoming an official part of the Rugby Sevens calendar.